crochat/mip-deployment-infrastructure/Local-Deployment/README.md

 # What is the data_path for host machine?
 /data/exareme/data

-Creating file for Exareme image and Exareme tag..

 # Type your EXAREME image name
 hbpmip/exareme

-Type your EXAREME image tag:
+# Type your EXAREME image tag:
 v21.2.0
 # Do you wish to run Portainer service? [ y/n ]
 n